pclus/multilayerLFP/README.md

 	- [] Check phase-amplitude relation between $\alpha$ and $\gamma$
 4. Ask UPO:
 	- [] Are the movement artifacts because of the movement, or the change in "brain state"?
 Ask UPO
 	- [] What's the reason for the 50Hz and 60 Hz artifacts?
+Maybe noise for "zero" stimulation
 	- [] How to detect the "broken" electrodes? are they really "broken"?
 5. Other:
-	- [] P-values heatmaps, use 4 colors (3 + white), one for each decade.
 	- [] T-test assumes normalitiy, should check there are no long tails at least.
 	- [] Permutation tests (Giulio's paper)
+	- [] Analyze movement data